 By Katherine Rollins

-Ms. Rollins graduated from the University of Notre Dame in 2009 with a B.A. in English and Art History.
-This summer she will be clerking at Vinson & Elkins in Houston.
-She expects to receive her J.D. from the Texas School of Law in May 2012.
+Ms. Rollins graduated from the University of Notre Dame in 2009 with B.A.s in English and Art History.
+This summer she will be clerking for Vinson & Elkins in Houston, and is expected to receive her J.D. from the Texas School of Law in May 2012.